UCC is the CHASSY coordinating institution and leads lead WP1 (Management).

 Dr Morrissey’s research spans several areas of yeast biology, biotechnology, and ecology.
 He is a world expert on the yeast Kluyveromyces marxianus.
 He will bring specific expertise on this yeast as well as experience in developing molecular tools, molecular biology, synthetic biology, and yeast genomics and physiology.

 Francesca leads Work Package 1 which encompasses the technical management of CHASSY.
 She is the liaison point for the scientific work package leaders, maintaining oversight of research progress and preparing reports.
-Francesca also manages the project’s commitment to open data, provides support for the exploitation committee and is responsible for the distribution and management of finances.
+Francesca also manages the project’s commitment to open data, provides administrative support and is responsible for the distribution and management of finances.

 ORCID ID: orcid.org/0000-0001-9017-0270